rsdoiel/httped/README.md

 httped
 ======

-A web browser friendly wrapper of http GET, POST, PUT, DELETE using xhr.
+A web browser friendly wrapper of http GET using xhr.
+Eventually I'll get around to supporting POST, PUT and DELETE.